Pool of Siloam and Lyrebird Dell Circuit Walk in Leura

 The small waterfall is at its best after a period of rainfall when more water is running through the creek, which also makes the water in the pool cleaner.

-The views of the waterfall are most enjoyable from the sandstone steps in front of the pool, which forms part of the actual walking track.
+The views of the waterfall are most enjoyable from the sandstone steps in front of the pool, from where you can also see the gully on the other side.

 Steps in front of Pool of Siloam